 Hydrogen sulfide is also an eye irritant which can be delivered to the eyes through vapors or liquids (oil or water with entrained H2S).
 ANSI approved safety glasses with side shields can give some protection from liquids splashing into the eyes but not from vapors entering the eyes.
 A full-face mask respirator when properly fit tested is designed to protect the eyes from H2S vapors.

 Hydrogen sulfide interacts with carbon steel by causing the metal to weaken slightly and stiffen considerably.
 This is an extremely negative quality in oilfield tubulars where strength and flexibility are needed.
 The consequences of a hydrogen embrittlement failure can lead to a well control failure while the well fluids themselves contain the additional hazard of entrained H2S.

-When burned hydrogen sulfide creates another hazardous gas called sulfur dioxide.
-The burning of H2S into SO2 is often considered as necessary for process safety when too much H2S is produced from a single source.
+When burned, hydrogen sulfide creates another hazardous gas called sulfur dioxide.
+The burning of H2S into SO2 is often considered necessary for process safety when too much H2S is produced from a single source.
 SO2 is an extreme lung irritant and requires workers to be trained to be aware of its presence as well.
-Should workers need to work in actionable level SO2 atmospheres there will need to be trained to use and properly fit tested on a full face respirator with supplied air or SCBA.
+Should workers need to work in actionable level SO2 atmospheres, they will need to be trained to use and properly fit tested on a full-face respirator with supplied air or SCBA.

 Notice: Article is provided as is and for informational use only.
 Eagle Ford Training San Antonio, its owners, instructors, and affiliates hereto referred as the company shall have no liability for and you shall defend, indemnify and hold harmless from and against any claim loss demand, liability, obligation, and expense based upon any injury or damage, spill or pollution, product liability, or any other loss that may occur.
 The liability for the use of information is solely yours notwithstanding any act of error or omission by the company.